Your Directors have pleasure in presenting the 34th Annual Report of the Companytogether with the Audited Accounts for the year ended March 31 2021.

-New Projects/Products: efficiencies In the direction focusing on cost andinnovation the Company's R&D Centre at Shadnagar near Hyderabad continues todevelop cost effective processes for manufacture of Active Ingredients (AIs)/Technical andIntermediates for Herbicides Insecticides and Fungicides.
+In the pursuit of innovation in developing products and improving processes theCompany's R&D Centre at Shadnagar near Hyderabad has been working on new productsand better processes for manufacture of Active Ingredients (AIs)/Technical andIntermediates for Herbicides Insecticides and Fungicides.
 To take advantage of the Makein India manufacturing initiative processes for many generic products are under variousstages of development for manufacturing by NACL.
-Your Directors are pleased to inform thatthe R&D Centre has received the Certificate of Accreditation from the National Accreditation Board for Testingand Calibration of Laboratories (NABL) and also recognized by the
+The Company's R&D Centre received ISO17025:2017 Certificate of Accreditation from the National Accreditation Board for Testingand Calibration of Laboratories (NABL) and also recognized by the

 Your Company continues to maintain high standards in environmental management with itsmanufacturing facilities operating well within stipulated norms due to the efficientrunning of the Zero Liquid Discharge (ZLD) facilities in Srikakulam.
 Srikakulammanufacturing site has an online effluent and emission monitoring devices thatcontinuously upload the data to Pollution Control Board website.
 These sites have alsoincreased plantation area within the factory premises.

-During the year under review your Company has allotted 192497 fully paid equityshares upon exercise of Stock Option by the eligible Employees of the Company pursuantto the Nagarjuna Agrichem Ltd.-Employee Stock Option Scheme 2015'(ESOS-2015') of the Company and these shares were duly admitted for trading on thestock exchange(s).
+During the year under review your Company has allotted 192497 fully paid equityshares upon exercise of Stock Option by the Eligible Employees of the Company pursuantto the Nagarjuna Agrichem Ltd.-Employee Stock Option Scheme-2015'(ESOS-2015') of the Company and these shares were duly admitted for trading on theStock Exchange(s).
 Further pursuant to Section 42 62(1)(c) of the Companies Act 2013read with Chapter V of the Securities and Exchange Board of India (Issue of Capital andDisclosure Requirements) Regulations 2018 the Company has allotted 3420000 fully paidequity shares to Mrs. K.Lakshmi Raju Promoter and Director of the Company upon exerciseof option for conversion of 3420000 (Thirty Four Lakhs and Twenty Thousand) out oftotal allotted 5000000 Warrants issued and allotted by the Company on preferentialbasis.
 Such infusion of equity capital through the aforesaid preferential issue ofWarrants has strengthened the capital structure of the Company.